W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals

 \subsection{Probabilistic representation of the $W$-algebra and free-field correlation functions}

-The above definition of the $W$-algebra associated to the free-field theory relies on some non-explicit characterization of the space of states.
-As such it is not clear what is the probabilistic representation of this vertex algebra structure, in particular in perspective with Theorem~\ref{thm:VOA_Proba}.
-We now explain how this can be rephrased in more probabilistic terms.
+The above definition of the $W$-algebra associated to the free-field theory relies on a characterization of the space of states based on screening operators.
+Despite being not completely explicit, it still provides deep information on the free-field theory as we now explain.